ggkarabas/CS403-Project3/README.md

 books["Brave New World"] = "Aldous Huxley"
 ```

-You can also define empty lists and dictionaries with explicit types:
+You can also define empty collections with specific types:

 ```dumpy
 let emptyList: [String] = []
 let emptyDict: [String: Integer] = {}
 ```

-Collections in DumPy are intuitive, similar to Python, and emphasize both flexibility and type safety.
+Collections in DumPy are pretty intuitive, similar to Python, but with more emphasis on type safety.

 ## Control Flow

-Control flow in DumPy is handled using common structures like `if`, `elif`, and `else`.
-DumPy's syntax emphasizes readability:
+Control flow in DumPy uses `if`, `elif`, and `else`, and it’s designed to be as readable as possible:

 ```dumpy
 var score = 82